Stormy weather and Hurricanes

 Monsoons

-Particular to the Indian sub-continent, Monsoons stretch from the Northern tip of Australia to the Atlantic and from the Sub Siberian region to Madagascar.
+Particular to the Indian sub-continent, Monsoons stretch from the Northern tip of Australia

-1- Dry Monsoon
+1. Dry Monsoon

 The dry, or winter, monsoon of Asia is largely the result of an area of high pressure that develops over S Siberia.
-From this area dry winds blow outward, crossing India from northeast to southwest and SE Asia from north to south the dry, or winter, monsoon of Asia is largely the result of an area of high pressure that develops over S Siberia.
-From this area dry winds blow outward, crossing India from northeast to southwest and SE Asia from north to south.
+From this area dry winds blow outward, crossing India from northeast to south-west and SE Asia from north to south the dry, or winter, monsoon of Asia is largely the result of an area of high pressure that develops over S Siberia.
+From this area dry winds blow outward, crossing India from northeast to south-west and SE Asia from north to south.

-2- Wet Monsoon
+2. Wet Monsoon

 The wet, or summer, monsoon is caused by low pressure that develops over S Asia as the landmass warms.
 Moisture-laden air over the oceans is drawn toward this center of low pressure.
 The air cools as it ascends the slopes of mountain barriers; it can no longer retain moisture, resulting in heavy rainfall.

 NB.
 The Indian Ocean version of the hurricane, called a "cyclone", can also occur and move ashore in association with the onset of the monsoon.
 These cyclones have at times killed thousands of people who live in the low-lying areas along the eastern coast of India and Bangladesh.
-A weaker version of this monsoon occurs over the normally dry southwestern United States in the later summer when more humid air, accompanied by thunderstorms, invades the region.

 Monsoon regions